Constipation Mistakes: The Most Common Ones to Avoid for True Healing

 This is a tricky one.
 As mentioned above, many people find relief in a daily coffee or morning prune juice.
-If this alone works for you then you probably aren’t what I would consider ‘chronically constipated’ just yet.
-While basic dietary approaches like these, as well as increasing fibre or hydration, can be effective in simple cases, these are NOT the chronic cases we’re talking about.
+If this alone works for you then you probably aren’t what we would consider ‘chronically constipated’ just yet.
+While basic dietary approaches like these, as well as increasing fiber or hydration, can be effective in simple cases, these are NOT the chronic cases we’re talking about.

 But, please be aware that a properly functioning healthy digestive system does not require coffee or prune juice to produce a well formed and frequent bowel motion.
 If this is you, it’s best to act now and seek out and heal the underlying gut imbalance before it becomes a more serious case of chronic constipation.

 For those already suffering from chronic constipation then you will already likely be aware that your condition remains, almost regardless of what you eat.
 Some experience improvement with adding healthy fats into their diet , some experience improvement with lowering carbohydrates, some experience no relief no matter what they try.
 This is often because the common causes of chronic constipation, including gut infections, overgrowths and other microbiome imbalances, cannot be eradicated through diet alone.

 5. Focusing on the minutia, without getting the basics sorted